 SUMA MATHAI is part of the social work adjunct faculty.
-She completed a joint juris doctor/Master of Social Work degree at USC and was awarded an Equal Justice Works postgraduate law fellowship to provide advocacy and education for teens.
-As a public interest attorney, she focuses her law practice on advocacy for teens and immigrant survivors of domestic violence.
+She completed a joint Juris Doctor/Master of Social Work degree at USC and was awarded an Equal Justice Works postgraduate law fellowship to provide advocacy and education for teens.
+As a public interest attorney, she focuses on advocacy for immigrant survivors of domestic violence and access to justice.

-Prior to joining USC, Mathai served as associate director of the Los Angeles Center for Law and Justice, a nonprofit agency that provides free legal services to low-income families.
-During her tenure at LACLJ, she developed and managed new projects, including a social work case management program and a pro bono volunteer program, as well as programs serving self-represented litigants at the Stanley Mosk Courthouse in downtown Los Angeles.
+Prior to joining USC, Mathai served as Associate Director of the Los Angeles Center for Law and Justice, a nonprofit agency that provides free legal services to low-income families.
+During her tenure at LACLJ, she developed and managed new projects, including a social work case management program and a pro bono volunteer program, and represented clients in their restraining order and custody cases.

 Mathai has been working with children and families since 1993, and continues to work with nonprofit agencies to provide resources for survivors of domestic violence.